ropolomx/amr_plus_plus_helper_scripts/README.md

 ### `parse_amr_output.py`

-__Function__: This script parses the Gene Ids (or headers) from the AmrPlusPlus database present in the results from CoverageSampler.
+__Purpose__: This script parses the Gene Ids (or headers) from the AmrPlusPlus database present in the results from CoverageSampler.
 The script divides those headers into AMR Class, Mechanism and group.
 The script will read all the *.tab or *tabular files on the same directory.

 __Usage__: